Currency:USD $

 Key Investments Studio Outcomes

-Rebel Wolves Minority investment, survives due to external support
+Rebel Wolves Minority investment, survives with external support

 Liquid Swords Continued operation with alternative funds

-Ultimately, the narrative of NetEase's Western expansion shifts to one of careful consolidation.
+The narrative of NetEase's Western expansion shifts to one of careful consolidation.
 While the company initially pursued an aggressive expansion strategy, it was eventually deemed unsustainable.
-This strategic backtrack highlights the precarious nature of investment in an industry susceptible to rapid changes and reflections upon past decisions.
+This strategic backtrack highlights the precarious nature of investment in an industry susceptible to rapid changes and corporate decisions made at a distance from the development floor.

 This rise and fall story underscores the volatile nature of global gaming investments, illustrating the influence of individual decision-making at corporate levels.
 With new chapters waiting to unfold, the focus may well turn to the lessons learned from this tumultuous period in NetEase's history.